 b.
-On node2:

-i.
-Use ov_admin to enable the node to issue administrative commands by entering the virtual hostname:
+On node2, use ov_admin to enable the node to issue administrative commands by using virtualhostvalue (the default) entering mykey if you specified the key in step 11a:

 '''

 node2# ov_admin

 ...

-Name where the OpenVault server is listening? [virtualhostname]
+Name where the OpenVault server is listening? [virtualhostvalue]

+What port number is the OpenVault server on virtualhostvalue using?
+[695]

+What security key would you like the admin commands to use? [none] mykey

 '''

 - c.
-If your site contains a physical or virtual tape library, go to step 12.
-If not exit ov_admin and go to step 13. - 12.
-(For sites containing a physical or virtual tape library) Define DCPs and LCPs on the passive node (node2).
-Whenever ov_admin asks for the server hostname, use the virtual hostname.
+If node2 is connected to the same physical or virtual tape library as node1, go to step 12.
+If not, exit ov admin and go to step 13. - 12.
+Define DCPs and LCPs on the passive node (node2).